Sandruski/rts-group-movement/docs/README.md

 ### Collision System

 The A* algorithm takes into account only static obstacles.
 This means that dynamic obstacles like units are ignored when calculating the path.
 It is in the units' hands to avoid the dynamic obstacles, then.
 This is achieved with the Collision System, which is made of two smaller systems, the Collision Prediction System (which is run first) and the Collision Avoidance Sytem (which is run only if the Collision Prediction System determines a collision).
+The Collision System checks for future collisions (opposed to immediate collisions), which are collisions happening at a specific point in the future.
+It finds out if two units will collide and treats the collision adequately.
+If all of the future collisions are treated, the risk for immediate collisions is zero.

 In <I>StarCraft</I>, units are constrained by the fact that they are competing for waypoints.
 They are constantly stopping and moving because each time they travel to a new node they ask "is the next node that I want to walk to occupied?" to the Collision Prediction System.
 If the answer is "no", they keep moving along the path.
 If the answer is "yes", the Collision Avoidance System processes the collision and gives orders to the unit to execute specified commands.
 Those commands may involve the creation of a new path.